 Securities legislation in certain of the provinces of Canada provides purchasers with the right to withdraw from an agreement to purchase securities.
-This right may be exercised within two business days after receipt or deemed receipt of a prospectus and any amendment.
+This right may be exercised within two business days after receipt or deemed receipt of a prospectus and any amendment thereto.
 In several of the provinces, the securities legislation further provides a purchaser with remedies for rescission or, in some jurisdictions, revisions of the price or damages if the prospectus and any amendment contains a misrepresentation or is not delivered to the purchaser, provided that the remedies for rescission, revisions of the price or damages are exercised by the purchaser within the time limit prescribed by the securities legislation of the purchaser's province.
-The purchaser should refer to any applicable provisions of the securities legislation of the purchaser's province for the particulars of these rights or consult with a legal adviser.
+The purchaser should refer to any applicable provisions of the securities legislation of his or her province of residence for the particulars of these rights or consult with a legal advisor.